harvester/docs/docs/install/harvester-configuration.md

 The cluster secret or node token.
 If the value matches the format of a node token it will automatically be assumed to be a node token.
 Otherwise it is treated as a cluster secret.

-In order for a new node to join the Harvester cluster, the token should match from what server has.
+In order for a new node to join the Harvester cluster, the token should match what the server has.

 #### Example